sclee0724/Goal-oriented-Semantic-Communications-with-World-Models/README.md

 # Goal-oriented-Semantic-Communications-with-World-Models

-[!IMPORTANT]
+> [!IMPORTANT]
-The source code will be made publicly available upon acceptance of this paper by IEEE Transactions on Wireless Communications.
+> The source code will be publicly released upon acceptance of this paper by IEEE Transactions on Wireless Communications (IEEE TWC).